Georgia–Russia relations: War in Abkhazia (1992–1993)

-On April 27, Georgian parliament adopting a new resolution.
-It emphasized the Russian involvement in the conflict on the Abkhaz side against the Republic of Georgia.
-It also blamed the Supreme Soviet of Russian Federation for adopting resolutions which violate Georgia's sovereignty.
-It stated that Russia was responsible for violation of the Moscow agreement and obstruction of the Sochi talks.
-It determined that Head of State Eduard Shevardnadze should have addressed the Russian president about withdrawal of Russian military units from Abkhazia.
-If Russia refused to withdraw its forces, the Georgian parliament would have proclaimed the area between the Gumista river and the Russian-Georgian border to be occupied by Russia.
-It called the Head of the State, Georgian Foreign Ministry and representatives in international organizations to take appropriate steps.
+On April 27, the Georgian parliament adopted a new resolution.
+It emphasized Russian involvement in the conflict on the Abkhaz side against the Republic of Georgia.
+It also blamed the Supreme Soviet of the Russian Federation for adopting resolutions that violate Georgia's sovereignty.
+It stated that Russia was responsible for violations of the Moscow agreement and obstruction of the Sochi talks.
+It was determined that Head of State Eduard Shevardnadze should have addressed the Russian president about the withdrawal of Russian military units from Abkhazia.
+If Russia refused to withdraw its forces, the Georgian parliament would have proclaimed the area between the Gumista River and the Russian–Georgian border to be occupied by Russia.
+It called on the Head of the State, the Georgian Foreign Ministry, and representatives in international organizations to take appropriate steps.

 On May 14, Yeltsin and Shevardnadze met to negotiate a settlement in Abkhazia and sign a ceasefire agreement.
-Georgia and Russia agreed that all Russian military forces will withdraw from Georgia by the end of 1995.
+Georgia and Russia agreed that all Russian military forces would withdraw from Georgia by the end of 1995.
 On May 20, a ceasefire agreement was signed in Moscow.

-On 27 July, a new ceasefire was signed in Sochi.
+On July 27, a new ceasefire was signed in Sochi.
 The gradual demilitarization of the area should have taken place.
 A Russian-Georgian-Abkhaz control group should have been established to monitor the ceasefire.
 Georgian military forces began withdrawing from the conflict area on August 26.

-On 16 September, the ceasefire was again violated and the battles resumed.
+On September 16, the ceasefire was again violated, and the battles resumed.
 The Abkhaz offensive aimed to capture Sokhumi.
-On 17 September, Georgian leadership met with Foreign Minister of Russia Pavel Grachev.
-He proposed two Russian divisions to enter Sokhumi to secure peace.
-Georgian side refused.
+On September 17, the Georgian leadership met with Foreign Minister of Russia Pavel Grachev.
+He proposed for two Russian divisions to enter Sokhumi to secure peace.
+The Georgian side refused.

-Russia adopted a resolution about violation of the 27 July agreement.
-It said that if Abkhaz side once again failed to fulfill the terms of agreement, actions would have been taken against them in accordance with the international law and Russia would have suspended supply of energy to Abkhazia.
+Russia adopted a resolution about the violation of the July 27 agreement.
+It said that if the Abkhaz side once again failed to fulfill the terms of the agreement, actions would have been taken against them in accordance with international law, and Russia would have suspended the supply of energy to Abkhazia.
 Yet Russian armed forces helped the Abkhaz in their offensive.

 On September 28, after Georgians lost control over the Sokhumi, Shevardnadze claimed that Russian military authorities masterminded the Abkhaz rebel attack on Sukhumi.
-He blamed anti-Yeltsin reactionary group in Russian establishment for fighting against Georgia.
+He blamed an anti-Yeltsin reactionary group in the Russian establishment for fighting against Georgia.
 In a letter to the UN, Shevardnadze referred to Russia as "the evil empire".